Morgyn Neill

-Morgyn Neill (born 10 March 1996) is a Scottish professional footballer who plays a defender for Cove Rangers.
-He has previously played for Motherwell, Livingston, Stranraer, Stenhousemuir and Dumbarton, as well as Ayr United and Stranraer on loan.
+Morgyn Neill (born 10 March 1996) is a Scottish professional footballer who plays as a defender for Dumbarton.
+He has previously played for Motherwell, Livingston, Stranraer, Stenhousemuir, Dumbarton, Cove Rangers and Alloa Athletic, as well as Ayr United and Stranraer on loan.

 Early life

 Neill was born on 10 March 1996, in Glasgow.
 He joined the Motherwell youth academy at a young age.

 Career

 Motherwell

 Neill was at Motherwell for 10 years, but couldn't force his way into the first team.
 He played with the development squad, and played as a defender.

 Having been named on the substitutes bench for Motherwell on a number of occasions during the 2014–15 season, Neill signed for Ayr United on loan on 9 January 2015, with Motherwell manager Ian Baraclough saying he needed to play first-team football.
 He made his debut for Ayr on 10 January 2015, in a 2–1 defeat away at Brechin City.
 He scored his first goal for the club one week later in a 1–1 draw with Greenock Morton.